DarkFather63/pokedex/README.md

 **showModal** - Using bootstrap's modal properties, constructs a modal to display the pokemon information.
 It also uses jQuery code.

+## The API:

-The API: A pokemon open-source API, at https://pokeapi.co/api/v2/pokemon/?limit=150 .
+A pokemon open-source API, at https://pokeapi.co/api/v2/pokemon/?limit=150 .
 This only shows 150 pokemon - change the number after 'limit=' to any number if you want to see more or less.
 The pokemon are in the order written in the API, though, so it will only add or subtract those that are later in the API.

+## Dependencies:

+The only libraries used for this project were jQuery and a polyfill to make sure the JS code was cross-compatible.
+It is built from scratch using HTML5, JS, and CSS6 (as well as Bootstrap)

 jQuery library: jquery-3.6.0.min.js (see files).